|Best golf balls for distance||Srixon Distance||SEE IT||

 Harder balls with higher compression help create more pop off the club face, which helps to counteract a slower swing speed.
 This can also be helpful if you’re working on your form and don’t want to have to swing super hard.

-A final word about golf balls
+A final word on golf balls for beginners

 While we can’t stop you from spending tons of cash on pro balls right out of the gate, it should be clear by now that it’s not necessary to have fun or even play your best game.
 The best golf balls for beginners offer specific features that make low swing speeds, mishits, and lost balls less painful in the long run.